ARMmbed/mbed-os-example-mesh-minimal/README.md

 The custom mbed TLS configuration can be set by adding `"macros": ["MBEDTLS_USER_CONFIG_FILE=\"mbedtls_config.h\""]` to the `.json` file.
 The [example mbed TLS config](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/blob/master/mbedtls_config.h) minimizes the RAM and ROM usage of the application.
 The configuration works on K64F, but it is not guaranteed to work on every mbed enabled hardware.

-Socket examples can be disabled by specifying `"enable-socket-example": false` in the `mbed_app.json`
+The led control example can be disabled by specifying `enable-led-control-example": false` in the `mbed_app.json`